Clubs and Interests

 Our repertoire includes music composed over five centuries and we like to challenge ourselves by singing new and unpublished music.
 We often sing at weddings and, from time to time, we join in the production of larger choral works performed in the church.
 We also enjoy occasional social events.

-We would like to increase the membership of the regular choir, so, if you enjoy singing, even only a little bit, and want to hear more about us, please contact Malcolm Brinson on 01730 816101.
+We would like to increase the membership of the regular choir, so, if you enjoy singing, even only a little bit, and want to hear more about us, please contact John Vinall on 01403 782006.

 Undertaken by an enthusiastic and talented team of flower arrangers, the church is decorated on a regular basis and for ‘special’ occasions.
 They would also be delighted to decorate the church for your wedding.
 If you enjoy being creative with flowers and would like to join the team or would like further information about wedding decoration, please contact Maggie Edwards on 01403 700944.